Proposed bipartisan probe of deadly U.S. Capitol attack wins support | Politics

 In a hearing on the incident on Wednesday, Andrew Clyde, a lawmaker from Georgia, said calling the incident an insurrection was a "bold-faced lie" and likened participants to "a normal tourist visit."
 More than 400 people have been arrested for taking part in the riot.

 Like the Sept.
 11 panel, the proposed 10-member panel would have five commissioners appointed by each party as well as subpoena authority.
-Its report and "recommendations to prevent future attacks on our democratic institutions" would be due by Dec.
+Its report and recommendations to prevent future such attacks would be due by Dec.
 31, the lawmakers said.
 Both the House and the Senate would have to approve the bill that sets up the commission, which would then go to Biden to sign into law.

-A police officer who was beaten by a pro-Trump mob and tasered several times in the back of his neck during the riot last week pleaded in an open letter to members of Congress not to downplay the day's violence.
-"I struggle daily with the emotional anxiety of having survived such a traumatic event but I also struggle with the anxiety of hearing those who continue to downplay the events of that day," Washington Metropolitan police officer Mike Fanone wrote.
-"The indifference ... is disgraceful."
+Separately, House Democrats introduced a bill that would allocate $1.9 billion to respond to the insurrection.
+The funding would reimburse law enforcement agencies for their response and presence at the U.S. Capitol, provide support for Capitol Police and Democrats Rosa DeLauro and Tim Ryan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)